The Hate You Give Literature Guide

 - Starr’s mom says, “Sometimes you can do everything right and things will still go wrong.
 The key is to never stop doing right.”
 What does she mean by this, and can you relate this to a situation in your life?
 Or in the current media?

-- What did you learn about others while reading this book?
+- What did you learn about yourself or others while reading this book?

 - Starr Vows to “never be quiet.”
 If you were Starr, what vow would you take?